On The Geometry and Topology of Cayley Condition in Poncelet Porism for Triangles: Cayley's theorem

+The starting point of the proof is the existence of a universal family $\tilde{Y}_{1}(n) \rightarrow Y_{1}(n)$ of elliptic curves with a point of order $n$, such that every flat family (see~\cite{Vakil-25}) of elliptic curves with a point of order $n$ over a variety $S$ is a pullback of this universal family under a uniquely determined morphism $S \rightarrow Y_{1}(n)$.
+Then $\tilde{Y}_{1}(n)$ is proven to be isomorphic to a universal family of Poncelet pairs of level $n$.
+The whole construction is algebraic and does not provide any analysis of the topological and differential properties of the moduli space.
+Moreover this approach is valid for $n \geq 4$ and requires the choice of a bitangent.

+By contrast, the present work does not introduce auxiliary marked data (a bitangent, a base point, a non-halfperiod point) and focuses directly on the total space of pairs of conics $(C, D)$ that intersect transversely and on the Cayley locus for $n=3$ (which is excluded from~\cite{Jakob-93}), viewed as a complex manifold in the classical topology, and we describe its differential-topological structure: smoothness, connectedness, the construction of fiber bundles and a holomorphic submersion and a covering space involving the Cayley set, as detailed below.
+We also compute the fundamental group of some sets related to it.
+None of this appears in~\cite{Jakob-93}.
+However the use of elliptic curves is of course omnipresent in both approaches.

+It is worth mentioning~\cite{BarthMichel-93}, where the problem is approached from the perspective of enumerative geometry, utilizing rational elliptic surfaces and modular curves to count the number of conics in a general pencil that are $n$-inscribed or $m$-circumscribed.
+This of course is far from the scope and methods of our work.

-\section{Cayley's Theorem}
+\section{Cayley's theorem}

 First let us recall what is meant by Poncelet's porism.
 As mentioned in~\cite{griffiths_harris_78}, we consider two non-degenerate conics $C$ and $D$ in the complex projective plane.
-These two conics are assumed to intersect tranversely (as in~\cite[p.38]{griffiths_harris_78}), so that they meet at four different points.
-Poncelet's porism states that either there are no $n-$sided polygons simultaneously inscribed in $C$ and circumscribed about $D$, or there are infinitely many of them.
+These two conics are assumed to intersect transversely (as in~\cite[p.38]{griffiths_harris_78}), so that they meet at four different points.
+Poncelet's porism states that either there are no $n$-sided polygons simultaneously inscribed in $C$ and circumscribed about $D$, or there are infinitely many of them.

-Cayley's theorem gives a necessary and sufficient algebraic condition for the existence of a least one such $n-$sided polygon.
+Cayley's theorem gives a necessary and sufficient algebraic condition for the existence of at least one such $n$-sided polygon.
 See~\cite{griffiths_harris_78} for more details and a proof of the theorem.
 A more recent presentation also appears in~\cite[Section 2.2.1]{Dolgachev-12}.
+Here and throughout the paper, we shall identify a conic to its defining matrix in the standard projective frame of $\mathbb C\mathbb P^{2}$.

-\begin{theorem} Let $C$ and $D$ be two non-degenerate conics of $\C\PP^2$ meeting at four different points.
+\begin{theorem} Let $C$ and $D$ be two non-degenerate conics of $\mathbb C\mathbb P^{2}$ meeting at four different points.
 Consider the following Taylor expansion at $t=0$:

-There exists a $n-$sided polygon inscribed in $C$ and circumscribed about $D$ if, and only if,
+There exists a $n$-sided polygon inscribed in $C$ and circumscribed about $D$ if, and only if,

 \end{theorem}